Is Rice A 2 To 1 Ratio?

 In comparison to potatoes, rice generally provides a higher proportion of carbohydrates to protein.
 Potatoes, on the other hand, contain a relatively higher percentage of protein.
 Both rice and potatoes are staple foods that can be included in a balanced diet, offering different nutritional profiles.

-See also Is It Better To Add Salt Before Or After Cooking?
+See also Is It Good To Cover Rice While Cooking?

 Rice vs. Bread